A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets

-The goal of this section is to describe and establish complexity estimates for routines which take as input $L$ and which do the following (under some assumptions to be specified later): \begin{itemize} \item test whether $\Clos(L)$ is empty; \item return a one-dimensional parametrization of $\Clos(L)$ when $d=1$; \item return a zero-dimensional parametrization of $W(e,1, \Clos(L))-S$, assuming that this set is well-defined and finite; \item take a zero-dimensional parametrization $\scrQ''$ as an additional input and return a zero-dimensional parametrization of $\fbr(\Clos(L), Z(\scrQ''))$, assuming that this set is finite. \end{itemize}
+The goal of this paragraph is to state complexity estimates for routines which take as input $L$, assuming that $L$ has the global normal form property, and do the following: \begin{itemize} \item return a one-dimensional parametrization of $\Clos{(L)}$, when this set has dimension $d=1$;

-Whenever the algorithms below return rational parametrizations, these parametrizations will have coefficients in $\QQ$.
-We will mainly use Algorithms {\sf Solve\_F} and {\sf Solve\_FG} from Propositions~\ref{geosolve:prop:variant1a} and~\ref{geosolve:prop:variant2} in the previous chapter, in conjunction with degree bounds given above.
-In particular, the quantity $\delta=\DF(k, e,\n,\p,D, D-1)$ introduced in Definition~\ref{sec:solvelagrange:notationsNPdelta} will play a crucial role.
-We start by an auxiliary function for testing emptiness.